lambda-11235/tstk/README.md

 dup - Duplicates the number on the top of the stack. `...,a -> ...,a,a`

-jmp - Pops a number off the stack and goes to that token in the program (indexed from 0). `...,addr -> ...`
+jmp - Pops a number off the stack and goes to that operation in the program.
+Operations are indexed from 0 and exclude labels but not references.
+`...,addr -> ...`

 jeq - Pops three numbers of the stack, tests if last two are equal, and jumps to the first one if they are. `...,a,b,addr -> ...` if `a = b`